moodle-an-hochschulen/moodle-local_boostcoc/README.md

 Usage & Settings
 ----------------

-After installing local_boostcoc, the plugin does not do anything to Moodle yet.
+After installing the plugin, it does not do anything to Moodle yet.

 To configure the plugin and its behaviour, please visit:
 Site administration -> Appearance -> Boost navdrawer course overview on campus.